mosi-sol/5min/01-simple-donation/readme.md

 when & why any address would be payable

 <p align="right">
-  5 minute in solidity - live video in random time of day
+  <small>5 minute in solidity</small> - live video in random time of day
 </p>